AlexKVal/release-script/README.md

 Say you need to publish pre-release `v0.25.100-pre.0` version with the `canary` npm tag name (instead of default one `latest`).

-You can do it by this way:
+You can do it this way:
 ```
-> release 0.25.100 --preid pre --tag canary --run
+> release 0.25.100 --preid pre --tag canary
 or
-> npm run release 0.25.100 -- --preid pre --tag canary --run
+> npm run release 0.25.100 -- --preid pre --tag canary
 ```

-If your `preid` tag and npm tag name are the same, then you can just:
+If your `preid` tag and npm tag are the same, then you can just:
 ```
-> release 0.25.100 --preid beta --run
+> release 0.25.100 --preid beta
 ```
 It will produce `v0.25.100-beta.0` and `npm publish --tag beta`.